mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.VS2022/README.txt

 2. If you want to build the AES intrinsics for Intel x86 (optional) you will need Microsoft Visual Studio C++ package (Visual Studio installer).
 3. To build the android native library you have to build first the gradle project under: libs/projects/salmon-libs-gradle-android/.
 Make sure you folow the instructions in the README.md file to build the release version of the library.

+Build:
+To include building for the android library: set ANDROID_HOME=C:\Path\To\Android
+You can build from the windows command line in windows:
 Restore nuget packages:
 msbuild -t:restore
 Build:
-You can build from the windows command line in windows: msbuild /property:Configuration=Release
+msbuild /property:Configuration=Release

 In linux you can build only the C# projects